tech-acs/chimera-docs/docs/developer/Building your dashboard/Artefact organization.md

 ---
-sidebar_position: 6
+sidebar_position: 9
 slug: ../building-your-dashboard/indicator-organization
 ---

-# Indicator organization
+# Artefact organization

-Indicators can be organized into logical sets called pages.
-Pages, if published will show up as menu item in the top navigation bar.
-You can add an indicator to multiple pages.
+Indicators, map indicators and reports can be organized into logical sets called pages.
+Pages, if published will show up on an intermediary page which can then be navigated to when selected.
+You can add the same artefact to multiple pages.

 ## Creating pages